 I said therefore unto you, that ye shall die in your sins: for if ye believe not that I am he, ye shall die in your sins.
 (John 8:24)

 Then said Jesus unto them, When ye have lifted up the Son of man, then shall ye know that I am he, and that I do nothing of myself; but as my Father hath taught me, I speak these things.
 (John 8:28)

-The book of John is an incredible testimony of Jesus being God manifest in the flesh, the one and only Saviour of mankind.
+The book of John is a wonderful testimony of Jesus being God manifest in the flesh, the one and only Saviour of mankind.
 These seven “I AM” statements express more specific attributes of the great “I AM” of Exodus.

 And Jesus said unto them, I am the bread of life: he that cometh to me shall never hunger; and he that believeth on me shall never thirst.
 (John 6:35)